ArturWagnerBusiness/arturwagnerbusiness.github.io/README.md

 # Direct source for arturwagner.co.uk

-Also accessable through arturwagner.net and arturwagner.org
+Also accessible through arturwagner.net and arturwagner.org